 An industrial Doctorate project between Minuartia and IRBio UB studies how to mitigate conflicts between humans and wild boars

-A study published in the journal Science of the Total Environment by Joana Colomer phD in Industrial Minuartia and the Biodiversity Research Institute –IRBio UB, Carme Rosell (Minuartia), José Domingo Rodriguez-Teijeiro (IRBio and Dept of Evolutionary Biology, Ecology and Environmental Sciences of the Faculty of Biology of the UB) and Giovanna Massei (Agency for Animal and Plant Health of the United Kingdom), describes the reserve effect and the opportunities involved for the control of wild boar populations and mitigate the conflicts they cause.
-The initial study was funded by the Diputació de Barcelona, and was carried out in two nature reserves within the Montseny Natural Park.
+A study published in the journal Science of the Total Environment by Joana Colomer, industrial doctoral student at Minuartia and the Institute for Biodiversity Research –IRBio UB, Carme Rosell (Minuartia), José Domingo Rodríguez-Teijeiro (IRBio and Dept. of Evolutionary Biology, Ecology and Environmental Sciences of the Faculty of Biology of the UB) and Giovanna Massei (Animal and Plant Health Agency of the United Kingdom), It describes the reserve effect and the opportunities it implies for the control of wild boar populations and mitigating the conflicts they cause.
+The initial study was funded by the Barcelona Provincial Council, and was carried out in two nature reserves within the Montseny Natural Park.

 Growth of wild boar populations

 Wild boar populations have grown a lot in recent decades throughout Europe.
-This growth has occurred for different reasons, such as the great adaptability of this species to colonize several habitats, the lack of natural predators and a high reproductive rate.
-The combination of these factors means that this species has a great capacity to occupy new territories and even to inhabit urban areas, increasingly more frequently.
+This growth has occurred for different reasons, such as the great adaptability of this species to colonize various habitats, the lack of natural predators and a high reproductive rate.
+The combination of these factors means that this species has a great capacity to occupy new territories and even to inhabit urban areas, which are becoming more and more frequent.

 Damage mitigation and control of wild boar populations

-To mitigate these impacts, control of the wild boar population is necessary, involving the various agents involved, such as wildlife managers, land owners, farmers, hunters and public administrations, including animal health services, in the context of the risk of expansion of African Swine Fever.
-Population control is mainly done by recreational hunting, to a lesser extent by administrative captures.
+To mitigate these impacts, it is necessary to control the wild boar population by involving the various agents involved, such as wildlife managers, landowners, farmers, hunters and public administrations, including animal health services, in the context of the risk of expansion of African Swine Fever.
+Population control is mainly carried out through recreational hunting, to a lesser extent through administrative catches.

-In this study, by means of phototrapping cameras, the presence of wild boars was evaluated within two natural reserve areas, where regular wild boar hunting is not allowed, and only sporadic hunts are allowed for population control.
-The results indicate that these areas act as shelters where wild boars escape from the hunting areas around them.
-This phenomenon is called the "reserve effect" and causes increases in density located in areas where hunting is forbidden.
+In this study, the presence of wild boars within two nature reserve areas was evaluated using camera traps, where regular hunting of wild boars is not allowed, and only sporadic hunts are authorized for population control.
+The results indicate that these areas act as refuges where wild boars that escape from the surrounding hunting areas are concentrated.
+This phenomenon is called the "reserve effect" and causes localized increases in density in areas where hunting is prohibited.

-The results also show that organized hunts inside these reserves are effective, and with a single action a very significant decrease in density can be achieved, which is also maintained for a long period of time.
+The results also show that organized hunts within these reserves are effective, and with a single action a very significant decrease in density can be achieved, which is also maintained for a long period of time.
 Therefore, the existence of these refuge areas also presents opportunities to apply very efficient population control measures.
-These results are also relevant for the management of outbreaks of diseases in wild boars, such as African Swine Fever during the phases of control and eradication.
-It can also be applicable to vaccination campaigns against diseases.
+These results are also relevant for the management of outbreaks of diseases in wild boars, such as African Swine Fever during the control and eradication phases.
+It can also be applied to vaccination campaigns against diseases.